Thomas Kuhn

-Thomas Samuel Kuhn (/kuːn/; July 18, 1922 – June 17, 1996) was an American historian and philosopher of science whose 1962 book The Structure of Scientific Revolutions was influential in both academic and popular circles, introducing the term paradigm shift, which has since become an English-language idiom.
+Thomas Samuel Kuhn (/kuːn/; July 18, 1922 – June 17, 1996) was an American historian and philosopher of science whose 1962 book The Structure of Scientific Revolutions was influential in both academic and popular circles.
+The book popularized the term paradigm shift, which has since become an English-language idiom.

 Kuhn made several claims concerning the progress of scientific knowledge: that scientific fields undergo periodic "paradigm shifts" rather than solely progressing in a linear and continuous way, and that these paradigm shifts open up new approaches to understanding what scientists would never have considered valid before; and that the notion of scientific truth, at any given moment, cannot be established solely by objective criteria but is defined by a consensus of a scientific community.
 Competing paradigms are frequently incommensurable; that is, there is no one-to-one correspondence of assumptions and terms.
 Thus, our comprehension of science can never rely wholly upon "objectivity" alone.
 Science must account for subjective perspectives as well, since all objective conclusions are ultimately founded upon the subjective conditioning/worldview of its researchers and participants.

+Biography

 Early life, family and education

 Kuhn was born in Cincinnati, Ohio, in 1922 to Minette Stroock Kuhn and Samuel L. Kuhn, an industrial engineer, both Jewish though non-observant.

 The family moved to Manhattan when he was an infant.
 From kindergarten through fifth grade, he was educated at Lincoln School, a private progressive school in Manhattan, which stressed independent thinking rather than learning facts and subjects.
-The family then moved 40 mi north to the small town of Croton-on-Hudson, New York where, once again, he attended a private progressive school – Hessian Hills School.
+The family then moved 40 mi north to the small town of Croton-on-Hudson, New York, where, once again, he attended a private progressive school – Hessian Hills School.
 Here, in sixth through ninth grade, he learned to love mathematics.
 He left Hessian Hills in 1937 and spent one year at the Solebury School before attending The Taft School in Watertown, Connecticut, graduating in 1940.

 He obtained his BSc degree in physics from Harvard College in 1943.
 As an undergraduate, he wrote for The Harvard Crimson and headed its editorial board.
 He also obtained MSc and PhD degrees in physics in 1946 and 1949, respectively, under the supervision of John Van Vleck, after a short period of World War II war work with Van Vleck at Harvard's secret Radio Research Laboratory that included travel to England, France, and Germany.